Faculty and Staff

 Dr. Nguyen holds a Ph.D. in Mechanical and Aerospace Engineering from the University of California, Irvine.
 He has won numerous awards and grants for his work in computational science and immersive technology.
 He is currently building and innovating on the Alkek Laboratory for Immersive Arts and Sciences (ALIAS).
 In it’s ambition, ALIAS will house the largest collection of immersive stories of under represented communities in the world.

-Kristin Van Diest
+Kristin Van Diest; MS

 Kristin Van Diest is the Head of Special Collections and Archives at Texas State University and serves to lead her team in creating a more accessible, organized, and well-preserved archival presence on campus.
 She received a MS of Library Science and a Graduate Certificate in Archival Management from the University of North Texas.
 Professionally, her work centers around the preservation and support of the stories of Veterans and Military-Affiliated students and families in the TXST community and surrounding area.
 Her experience in digital publishing and archival practices allows her to lean into innovative and adaptive approaches to promoting and accessing research materials. visibility and digital publishing platforms.
 She currently serves as co-Editor in Chief of the Journal of Open Initiatives in Academic Libraries and the journal manager of the Journal of Interactive Veteran Experiences.